Embodied carbon: Why does it matter?

 What is embodied carbon?

-Embodied carbon refers to CO2 emitted during the manufacture, transport, and construction of building materials, plus end of life emissions.
+Embodied carbon refers to CO2 emitted during the manufacture, transport, and construction of building materials, plus end-of-life emissions.
 While significant progress has been made to understand how to reduce operational emissions—our industry is getting more and more successful at making efficient buildings—there is still a gap in our knowledge and effort toward reducing embodied emissions.

 Unlike operational carbon, which can be reduced over time with energy efficient renovations and the use of renewable energy, embodied carbon emissions are locked in place as soon as a space is built.
-Embodied carbon will be responsible for almost half of total new construction emissions between now and 2050, according to Architecture 2030.
-We need to get a grip on the embodied carbon now if we want to meet the climate targets by the year 2050.

 Embodied carbon will be responsible for almost half of total new construction emissions between now and 2050.